ejazhussain/blog/source/_posts/microsoft-graph-extensions-in-spfx.md

 | Personal contact        | GA              | GA                |
 | User                    | GA              | GA                |

-There are two types of Microsoft Graph Extension available
+There are two types of Microsoft Graph Extensions available

 ### Open Extensions
 - Its provide a way to add custom untyped data directly to specific resource